-- Safeguarding is everyone's responsibility.
+- 1.1 Safeguarding is everyone's responsibility.
 All practitioners regardless of their role are, professionally accountable for their actions and decision making in relation to keeping children safe.
-(Early help to Safeguarding) - All DSLs should access Warwickshire's Early Help Pathway to Change training. - The school's responsibility to safeguard and promote the welfare of children is of paramount importance.
+(Early help to Child Protection) - 1.2 All Designated Safeguarding Leads should access Warwickshire's Early Help Pathway to Change training and ensure all staff are prepared to identify children that may benefit from early help.
+Early help is to put in the right support at the right time so that problems are less likely to escalate to a point where the child becomes vulnerable or in need.
+Early Help is sustainable so that problems are less likely to re-occur.